wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/6-summary.md

 In this module, you learned about Office Add-ins customizations, which include:

-- Options to persist state and settings
+- Ways to persist state and settings
-- Office UI Fabric
+- Using Office UI Fabric to create the UI
-- Microsoft Graph
+- Incorporating Microsoft Graph data in the add-in

 ## Resources